6 Best Morning Yoga Stretches For Flexibility

 6. Standing Forward Bend Pose (Uttanasana)

-This morning yoga stretch helps the hamstrings, calves, and legs.
+It helps loosen the hamstrings, calves, and legs.

 If you wake up this morning with some stiffness in your legs, the standing forward bend pose is the beginner stretch for you.